Committees and Individual Appointments

 Occidental College has a strong tradition of faculty governance.
-To carry out various responsibilities, the faculty is organized into committees under the general supervision of the Faculty Council.
+To carry out its responsibilities, the faculty is organized into committees under the general supervision of the Faculty Council.
 With the exception of the Advisory Council, the Faculty Council and the elected members of the Academic Planning Committee, faculty are appointed to all other committees by the Faculty Council in consultation with the Dean of the College.
-In addition, Faculty Council annually establish a panel of faculty members available for assignment to Faculty Hearing Boards, Sexual Misconduct Hearing Boards, and Judicial Hearing Boards.
+In addition, Faculty Council annually establishes a panel of faculty members available for assignment to Faculty Hearing Boards, Sexual Misconduct Hearing Boards, and Judicial Hearing Boards.
 Ad Hoc Committees may be appointed by the President or Dean of the College (after consultation with the Faculty Council) or by the Faculty Council itself.

-Anthony Tirado Chase (President), Bevin Ashenmiller, Donna Maeda, John McCormack, Lisa Sousa, La Mont Terry
+Anthony Tirado Chase (President), Bevin Ashenmiller, Andrew Jalil, Michael Shelton, Lisa Sousa, La Mont Terry

 Subcommittee on Finance (SCOF): Brandon Lehr (chair)